 We are constantly seeking to secure the testimonies of those who have already made the move from private practice into other fields, and we are especially excited when they are new areas that are not already featured.

 Each of these examples is of value for the empathy and positivity they bestow.

 To the farthest degree possible, we include the details of regulatory, trade or governing associations which may provide further details for training and job opportunities.
-We are also in the process of consolidating as many affiliations and partnerships with industry-specific and career change-friendly recruitment consultants as possible.

 Law leavers have a tremendous advantage over other career changers in terms of their skill set, education (in a practical sense: you know how the world works), credibility and marketability.
 There are viable alternatives.
 You just have to invest time in looking for them, and if it is right for you, make some plans and be brave enough to step off the treadmill.